 A Normal TV Movie Romance

-I should think in the last month I have watched getting on for 20 Hallmark movies, well it was Christmas and there's always a bunch of new Hallmark Christmas movies to wade through.
+I should think in the last month I have watched getting on for 20 Hallmark movies, well it was Christmas and there is always a bunch of new Hallmark Christmas movies to wade through.
 Anyway I digress and to make my point I think out of those twenty movies maybe one or two had an original idea where the rest only recycled old story ideas.
-Unfortunately "A Novel Romance" is in the majority and it is one of those movies which recycles an old idea and doesn't do a good job of hiding it.
+Unfortunately "A Novel Romance" is in the majority and it is one of those movies which recycles an old idea and doesn't do a great job of hiding it.

 What this all boils down to is that "A Novel Romance" is nothing new as it takes a couple of well used old ideas and uses them again.
 But for fans of Hallmark movies who probably have watched quite a few movies which use the same ideas it is a pleasant enough romantic distraction.